 Finding New Ways to Teach Every Student

 The goal of this site is extremely simple.
 Helpful articles and videos will be posted to aid teachers making the transition to a new way of teaching.
 Top rated guides and books related to these methods will also be shown and offered for sale here.
 Yes, you can spend a few hours digging around the Internet for plans for each lesson if you prefer.
 You might even find some quality advice offered for free.
 What this site will offer is links to materials that have been purchased and used by fellow teachers.
 I do not really believe in reinventing the wheel if it can be avoided.
 Call me crazy, but it is worth it to me to spend ten dollars on a book if it saves me ten hours of searching for, and organizing information.
 The books and other resources featured here will have received high ratings from the people who are already teaching this way and who have actually purchased and used these products in their classrooms.
 My hope is that this will help teachers to gain an understanding of this approach and hit the ground running as they find the best ways to make it work in their classrooms with their own students.
 These will be resources with practical applications that will help you as you work to adjust yourself and your classroom to a new model of teaching.

 Another reason I have chosen to build this site is to showcase items with an affordable price tag.
 If you have ever visited a specialty teacher store, you know that you can easily spend a couple of hundred dollars on supplies for your classroom and still manage to carry everything to the car in one trip.
 If your district is investing in getting your classroom transitioned, I’m happy for you.
-If however, the burden of setting up engaging centers and fascinating stations and has fallen on your shoulders, the links provided here should save you some money.
-Here is a link to see low priced activities you can use in class.
+If however, the burden of setting up engaging centers and fascinating stations and has fallen on your shoulders, the links provided here should be helpful.